 Dogs should not be brought to this clinic unless requested as a demonstrator dog.
 If you do bring your dog, plan for them to be in your vehicle for the entire day.

-The Handler Clinic is an educational tool developed by NAVHDA to help dog owners and handlers understand the testing system.
+The Rules and Aims Clinic is an educational tool developed by NAVHDA to help dog owners and handlers understand the testing system.
 The clinics are conducted by designated trained leaders; all of whom are NAVHDA Senior Judges.
 During the two day clinic weekend, participants experience all aspects of a Natural Ability, Utility Preparatory, and Utility Test.
 The first few hours of each day is devoted to informal classroom instruction.
 There is discussion of Test mechanics, the scoring system and NAVHDA philosophy.